 A savings account is different from a high-interest saving account solely by interest rate.
 Regular savings accounts usually pay an interest rate of 1.05% or lower, whereas a high-interest savings account exceeds this amount.
 That said, it might be more suitable to own a high-interest account over a regular savings account.

 Placing your money in a high-interest savings account with a return rate of 2% or higher can keep your money’s value in pace with Canada’s current inflation rate.

 Depending on the financial institution, every savings account will come with its own restrictions and rules.
 These rules general involve accessibility, with restrictions on monthly transfers and transactions.
 Transactions can mean anything from Interac transfers to bill payments to moving money between accounts.

 Interest earned in a high-interest savings account is indeed taxable.
 Since a high-interest saving account is a non-registered bank account, it is subject to tax.
-Unlike the Tax-Free Savings Account (TFSA) or the Registered Retirement Savings Plan (RRSP), a high-interest savings account has no deposit contribution limit and is taxable.
+Unlike the Tax-Free Savings Account (TFSA) or the Registered Retirement Savings Plan (RRSP), a high-interest savings account has no contribution limit and therefore taxable.
 Other non-registered accounts or investments include GICs, stocks, exchange-traded funds (ETFs), and mutual funds, among other investing products.

 Interest earned in a high-interest savings account is considered income and taxed as so.
 Interest is taxable at the same rate as the account holder’s income tax bracket.